-Is your cowpup well behaved enough to accompany you at a restaurant?
+Is your cowpup well behaved enough to accompany you at a dog friendly restaurant?
 This restaurant down the road that I love has an outside patio, and they just became dog friendly!
 I was so excited because I love bringing my dog out to show him off, and plus there’s a really neat park across the street that’s perfect for a post-meal afternoon walk.
 But, I started to wonder; is he well behaved enough to sit with me in public for an entire meal?

 Before you decide to take him out with you, consider a few situations that you may be confronted with.